kristian-lange-tw/JATOS_docs/pages/Results.md

 You can delete or all only some selected results.
 Keep in mind there's no undo function for this.

 ### Table Information
+You can control the information displayed in the table with the drop-down menu under the Display Columns button.

 #### Result ID
 A number assigned by JATOS to each Study Result.
 Keep in mind that a Study Result is actually a group of Component Results, each of them with their own (different) Component ID.